Call Us On

 • Our practices for collecting, using, maintaining, protecting, and disclosing that information.

-Privacy laws generally define “personal information” as any information about an identifiable individual, which includes information that can be used on its own or with other information to identify, contact, or locate a single person.
-Personal information does not include business contact information, including your name, title, or business contact information.
+In this policy, “personal information” or “personal data” has the meaning given in the data protection law applicable to you, and includes any information about an identifiable individual, which includes information that can be used on its own or with other information to identify, contact, or locate a single person.
+Unless covered by the data protection law applicable to you, personal information does not include business contact information, including your name, title, or business contact information.

 This policy applies to information we collect, use, or disclose about you: